julia-actions/cache/README.md

 ### Optional Inputs

 - `cache-name` - The cache key prefix.
 Defaults to `julia-cache`.
-The key body automatically includes matrix vars `version/julia-version`, `arch` and the OS.
+The key body automatically includes matrix vars and the OS.
 Include any other parameters/details in this prefix to ensure one unique cache key per concurrent job type.
 - `cache-artifacts` - Whether to cache `~/.julia/artifacts/`.
 Defaults to `true`.
 - `cache-packages` - Whether to cache `~/.julia/packages/`.
 Defaults to `true`.
 - `cache-registries` - Whether to cache `~/.julia/registries/`.
 Defaults to `false`.
 Disabled to ensure CI gets latest versions.